-6.7.
+6.5.
 Technical limitations

 There is a lack of system security, reliability, standards and some communication protocols.
-There is insufficient telecommunication bandwidth.
-The software development tools are still evolving and changing rapidly.
+There is insufficient telecommunication bandwidth and software development tools are changing rapidly.
 It is difficult to integrate the internet and E-commerce software with some existing applications and databases.
 Vendors may need special web servers and other infrastructures, in addition to network servers.
 Some E-commerce software might not be compatible with the existing hardware of the organization.
-Certain software used by vendor to show electronic images may not be a common one.
-Due to lack of standardized software, it may not be possible to browse through a particular web page.
-Insufficient telecommunication bandwidth may also pose technical problems.
+It may not be possible to browse through a particular page due to lack of standardized software.

-6.8.
+6.6.
 Huge technological cost

-The cost of developing an E-commerce solution can be very high [8].
+The cost of developing an E-commerce solution can be very high [14].
 Highly talented and technically qualified workforces are required to develop and manage the websites of the organization.
 Since internet provides a lot of job opportunities, business organizations have to incur a lot of expenses to retain a talented pool of employees.
 If it is developed by the programmers of the organization, lack of experiences can result in delays.
-Thus, the main benefits of implementing E-commerce are intangible.
-This way, it is very hard to qualify them for the customer satisfaction.
-It is difficult to merge electronic business with traditional business.
 Technological infrastructure may be expensive and huge cost has to be incurred to keep pace with ever changing technology.
-It is necessary to allocate more funds for technological advancement to remain competitive in the electronic world.
+For business organizations, it is necessary to allocate more funds for technological advancement to remain competitive in the electronic world.